jgphilpott/polytree/.github/instructions/test.instructions.md

 ## File / Naming

-- Place tests in `tests/` directory.
 - Name pattern: `*.test.coffee`.
 - One logical unit per file (e.g. `triangle.test.coffee`).
-- Group related geometry helpers (e.g. future `octree-ray.test.coffee`).
- - CURRENT PATTERN: All helpers from `triangle.coffee` share a single consolidated test file `triangle.test.coffee` (append new helper tests at bottom, do not create a separate file).
+ - All helpers from `triangle.coffee` share a single consolidated test file `triangle.test.coffee` (append new helper tests at bottom, do not create a separate file).

 ## Structure